alloy-rs/core/CONTRIBUTING.md

 feedback and guidance.
 This will increase the likelihood of the PR getting merged.

+When opening a PR **please select the "Allow Edits From Maintainers" option**.
+Alloy maintains strict standards for code quality and style, as well as commit signing.
+This option allows us to make small changes to your PR to bring it in line with these standards.
+It helps us get your PR in faster, and with less work from you.

 ### Cargo Commands

 This section lists some commonly needed commands.